VladosVladi/AutoGpuAffinity/README.md

  - Disable every other p-state except p0
  - Disable c-states/ disable idle
  - Close background applications
+ - Do not touch your mouse/keyboard while this tool runs

 ## Usage

+- [Windows ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install) is required for DPC/ISR logging with xperf.

 - Download the latest release from the [releases tab](https://github.com/amitxv/AutoGpuAffinity/releases).

 - Open cmd.exe with administrator privileges and run the following command including quotes (assuming you have downloaded the program to the downloads folder):